OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-column.md

 ::
 ```

-## Column Props
+## Properties
-These are the properties and attributes associated to the {{ $doc.constructorName }} constructor:
+These are the properties and attributes associated to the <b>{{ $doc.constructorName }}</b> constructor:

 #### Properties and Attributes Description
 The constructor allows you to organize content inside one column and then nest it easily in multi columns.
-Below is a detailed description of the properties and attributes used in the {{ $doc.constructorName }} constructor.
+Below is a detailed description of the properties and attributes used in the <b>{{ $doc.constructorName }}</b> constructor.

 <table>
   <thead>